 Information for Seniors: Senior Pictures are due via email to email@example.com

 We write letters to various officials concerning human rights abuses, death penalty issues, protection of women and children, war crimes, prisoners of conscience .
 This year we are participating in Amnesty's Write-a-thon in December.

 The group goes on a one day trip to New York City in April for Get on the Bus for Human Rights

-The upcoming meetings are on September 29, in Room 627.
+The upcoming meetings are on the school calendar.
 All are welcome.

 Please see the following page for more information

 Central High Robotics Team

 Our team participates in robotics programs.
 As a FIRST Robotics team, students are expected to spend time inspiring and mentoring younger students and spreading the values of FIRST Robotics.
 Our team has won the BAE Regional Engineering Inspiration Award two years in a row.
 Students on the team are expected to maintain an average of 3.0 or higher.
 They must also be able to manage time well due to the time that the team requires of them.

 A volunteer community and school service organization, members earn service hours through numerous fun events throughout the year.
 Membership meetings are in the cafe on the first and third Wednesday of every month at 3:00 PM.
 All Central students are welcome.

 The mission of the Central Pride Foundation is to establish a non-profit 501 C3 foundation to support the enrichment of the educational process at Manchester Central High School.